 Setting expectations for colleagues whilst you work from home is important.
 Being upfront on the challenges and/or limitations you are being faced with at home can help, the key is to arrange schedules that support both you and your colleagues.

 It is always good to be open and honest with your managers and colleagues, because this then builds a high level of trust and communication which produces a higher productivity rate.

 4. Give yourself a break

-Remember that kids are kids.
-They will get bored, frustrated and break the rules from time to time, but try to maintain a level head.
+Remember that kids are .... well, kids.
+They will get bored, frustrated and break the rules from time to time, but try to remain calm and be kind to yourself.